 Simple Tips to Avoid Computer Vision Syndrome

 Make computer eye strain relief a priority to protect your eyes.
 Here are key tips from the Mayo Clinic to put into practice:

-Blink more often.
-Blinking is a natural way our bodies refresh our eyes.
-Most of us, though, blink less than normal when we’re working at a computer or on our smartphone.
-We end up with dry, tired irritated eyes.
+Blink more often—Blinking is a natural way our bodies refresh our eyes.
+Though, most of us blink less than average when we’re working at a computer or on our smartphone.
+We end up with dry, tired, and irritated eyes.
 Blinking produces tears that moisten and refresh your eyes.
-So you need to make a conscious effort to blink more often.
+So, you need to make a conscious effort to blink more often.

-Check the lighting and reduce glare.
-Bright lighting and too much glare can put a strain your eyes and make it difficult to see objects on your screen.
+Check the lighting and reduce glare—Bright lighting and too much glare can put a strain on your eyes and make it difficult to see objects on your screen.
 Sit at your computer with the monitor off to check the glare factor.
 The worst problems are from sources above or behind you, including fluorescent lighting and sunlight.

-Computer vision syndrome can be avoided with these simple tips to consciously make screen time easier on the eyes.
+Computer vision syndrome can be avoided with these simple tips to make screen time easier on the eyes.
 If you can cut back a little and get outdoors for a quick walk to break up your day, even better!
-Good lifestyle habits, too, like healthy eating and regular exercise will give your eyes a boost as well.
+Studies have shown that good lifestyle habits, too, like healthy eating and regular exercise, will give your eyes a boost as well.

 Regular eye exams and proper viewing habits can help to prevent or reduce the symptoms associated with computer vision syndrome.
 Be sure to get consistent check-ups and follow the advice of your optometrist.
 You only get one set of eyes, to be sure to take good care of them.

 Get regular eye exams—Just like regular physicals are important for overall health, regular eye exams can ensure healthy vision.
 Even a slight problem with eyesight that goes unchecked can cause computer vision syndrome.